ibm-cloud-docs/discovery-data/getting-started.md

     ![Shows the SDU model options.](images/gs-sample-id-fields.png)

     To create a custom SDU model, you select the *User-trained model* option, and then annotate fields in your document.
-(We will not annotate documents as part of this tutorial.)
+(You will not annotate documents as part of this tutorial.)

     ![Shows that Smart Document Understanding tool.](images/gs-sample-sdu.png)